Skip to main content

 Delete a network profile from the configuration.
 If the removed profile was the default, the default is cleared.

-thru-cli network rm <NAME>
+thru network rm $NAME

 NAME